 The role of the welfare team within college is to provide a listening service whether for information, to talk about a certain issue, or just for a chat.

 How does College Welfare Work?
 Coming to uni is a very exciting time, but it can also be really daunting and unnerving.
 Though most people are very happy most of the time, there are those who are not whether you are missing home, having trouble settling in or have something else on your mind.
 That’s where the college welfare team come in.
 We provide a 24-hour, confidential listening service to allow you to come and talk to another student about anything whether you are simply bored and fancy a chat or there is something else is bothering you.
 We don’t just talk to people about the big things, we are there to help with any problems of any size.
 We also have loads of information leaflets and we can point you in the right direction if you need contact details for hospitals, clinics or professional advice.

-We help distribute of info about DSU campaign weeks, and helping organise relevant events with other members of the committee and soccomm.
-We attend welfare committee meetings and liaising with the welfare officers.
-Furthermore, we keep close liaison with the disability, LGBTA and international students' representative and social secretary.
-Finally, we help the welfare office to provide important info to the JCR regarding welfare issues with particular focus on DSU welfare campaigns.
+As the Welfare Campaigns Representative, I help distribute of info about DSU campaign weeks, and helping organise relevant events with other members of the committee and SocComm.
+I attend welfare committee meetings and liaise with the welfare officers.
+Furthermore, I keep close liaison with the disability, LGBTA+ and international students' representative and social secretary.
+Finally, I help the welfare office to provide important info to the JCR regarding welfare issues with particular focus on DSU welfare campaigns.